cryptoaccept/ACPT-Token/README.md

 # No Middle-Man.
 Be Your Own Bank.

-cUSD Currency (CUSD) is a type of cryptocurrency that is referred to as a decentralized stablecoin. cUSD converts cash into digital currency and aims to be anchored to the price of USD and Tether.
-One way this stability is accomplished is through the minting and burning of the main supply mathematically.
+cUSD Currency (CUSD) is a type of cryptocurrency that is in the family of what is called stablecoins.
+Though cUSD is not pegged to the price of USD it seeks to emulate its value as much as possible.
+We are essentially an digital alternative to USD.
+Also we believe in the end fiat USD can fail in its price and value through massive inflation.
+So we would rather allow the crypto market based on BTC (an digital gold) dictate our value.

 <img src="https://cusd.money/images/people2.png">